 If You Have Been Arrested, Call Our New Jersey Defense Lawyers Today

 Right now, social distancing is the best tool we have to fight the spread of this novel virus.
 The more people you around, the greater your chance is of catching it.
 If you are arrested, you will be around police officers and jail inmates, populations with great risks of exposure.
-You need an experienced New Jersey criminal defense attorney like those on the team at the Law Offices of John J. Zarych to fight to get you out of custody and back home to safety as soon as possible.
+You need an experienced Atlantic City criminal defense attorney like those on the team at the Law Offices of John J. Zarych to fight to get you out of custody and back home to safety as soon as possible.
 For a free, confidential consultation, call our office today at (609) 616-4956.